 Site icon Texas Travel Talk

-Check out these local haunts to visit in Texas for BIG-size scares.
+Check out these haunted places to visit in Texas for BIG-size scares.

-I read in an email in the Texas Highways magazine that Texas has over 500 ghost towns.
-WOW!
-Below is a glimpse of local haunts to visit in Texas that we have come across.
+I read in an email from Texas Highways that Texas has over 500 ghost towns.
+Below is a glimpse of some of the most haunted places in Texas that we have come across.
 Some are year-round haunted houses.
+From hotels to ghost tours and everything in between, prepare for the scare of a lifetime!

 Texas has a rich history influenced by the diverse cultures and countries that shaped our great state’s spirit and the “spirits” many believe are still around.
 Whether stately hotels, sanitariums, or shot-gun shacks, many locales are known for those who stayed well beyond their welcome and lives.